The Best on a Budget

 With 3 stages of learning starting at age 6 months, this interactive piggy bank will help your baby explore first words, encourage following simple instructions and utilize imaginative early role-playing.
 By dropping a series of 10 brightly coloured and easy to grasp coins into the piggy’s slot, your child will elicit delightful musical responses.

 This fun example of action equalling sound provides your baby with endless entertainment.
-Every time they remove one of the cute marine toys from the bowl they are rewarded with songs and an amusing light show.
+Every time they remove one of the cute marine toys from the bowl they are rewarded with songs and an amusing show of lights.
 More colourful buttons add fun by teaching your child numbers and letters too.
 Appropriate for 6 months and older.

-This fun learning toy is suitable for toddlers from 2, all the way up to 6 years.
+This fun learning toy is suitable for 2 and up, all the way up to around 6 years olf.
 It provides 3 drum pads and a cymbal which your child will love to hit with the drumsticks, getting a unique sound from each pad and providing sensory development.

 These are so simple and so effective for teaching your baby that action will equal sound.
 Babies from as young as 3 months will love playing with the cute colourful squares of fabric sized 6” x 6”.
 The Crinkle squares have different textures of smooth or fluffy and make a satisfying crinkly noise when played with thanks to the crisp plastic interior sheet.

 Cause and Effect Play for Young Children

 Cause and effect toys are everywhere, and very fun.
 But you can absolutely help your baby or toddler understand the concept without buying specific toys.

 For example, taking action to make sound (shake a rattle, bang a spoon on the floor), using switches (press the switch to turn something on/off), pressing/pulling on handles in the house (to open/close), or pushing an outdoor swing to see it take off!